-By June 1, 2021:
+By June 1, 2022:

 HWT is currently implementing additional wildfire mitigation measures at its only operational asset, the Suncrest Facility.
-HWT's goal by June 1, 2021 is to continue safe construction at the site and have no ignition incidents or near misses, especially because fire risk is typically the highest during construction, when many activities are occurring simultaneously and include grading/grubbing, vehicle operation, larger numbers of workers on the site, Hot Work, and other potential spark, flame, or heat causing activities.
+HWT's goal by June 1, 2022 is to complete the 2022 projects with no ignition incidents or near misses.